 Record breaking Mountaineer - including conquering K2 and Everest

-Youngest person in the world to complete the Seven highest Summits on the Seven Continents
+Youngest man in the world to complete the 7 Summits – the highest mountain on each continent

 Jake Meyer speaker profile: